Austria in the Eurovision Song Contest 2024

 Austria was represented at the Eurovision Song Contest 2024 with the song "We Will Rave", written by Anderz Wrethov, Jimmy Thörnfeldt, Julie Aagaard, and Thomas Stengaard, and performed by Kaleen.
 The Austrian participating broadcaster, Österreichischer Rundfunk (ORF), internally selected its entry for the contest.
-Kaleen was announced as the Austrian representative on 16 January 2024, whilst the selected song was presented on 1 March 2024.
+Kaleen was announced as the Austrian representative on 16 January 2024, whilst the selected song was officially presented on 1 March 2024.

 Austria was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 9 May 2024.
 Performing during the show in position 6, "We Will Rave" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final, marking Austria's second consecutive qualification to the final.
 It was later revealed that Austria placed ninth out of the 16 participating countries in the semi-final with 46 points.
 Performing in position 26 in the final on 11 May 2024, Austria finished in twenty-fourth place overall with 24 points.